Yes, but only with regard to dwellings and to the extent reasonably necessary to defend oneself or others.

 As long as these three conditions are met, the victim is protected from both criminal and civil liability.
 Therefore, there is no express "duty to retreat" under Colorado law before a victim may implement deadly force for self-defense or defense of others in his/her dwelling.
 It does not matter even if the victim could escape the situation without causing anyone harm.

-A person may use appropriate physical force reasonably necessary to prevent or stop what reasonably seems to be either:
+18-1-706 C.R.S. permits people to use appropriate physical force reasonably necessary to prevent or stop what reasonably seems to be either:

 - A trespass, or

 - An attempted theft, criminal mischief, or criminal tampering involving property